Crash 'n the Boys: Street Challenge Review

 Much like the visuals, the 8-bit soundtrack isn't going to stop traffic.
 It's all fairly standard stuff, and some tracks sound like they might have even been rehashed from other releases in the series given their uncanny familiarity.
 As as far as sound effects go, they're all fairly standard, bordering on mediocre, even by 8-bit standards.

 You have to give credit to the developers for at least trying to do something different with this title.
 If you look closely enough, you can almost see what the game could have been had the proper time and effort been given to the gameplay system.
-It's certainly not a horrible game, but given the high quality of some of the other Track & Field simulations of the time period, it does feel rather inferior by comparison.
+It's certainly not a horrible game — playing quickfire events while on the go with the 3DS may have some appeal — but given the high quality of some of the other Track & Field simulations of the time period, it does feel rather inferior by comparison.
 It's also a game that's got a fairly large learning curve, so be prepared to put some time in if you expect to gain a hold on the play control in each event.
 Unless you're a huge River City Ransom fan or you're looking for something totally off-the-wall, you might want to take a pass on this one.
 It's a classic example of a great idea that was just never able to take shape.